tinkerbell/hook/README.md

 To this minimal build, we've added our own set of containers that will provide the functionality needed for a `tink-worker` to run successfully:

-### tink-docker
+### hook-docker

-The `tink-docker` container builds upon the upstream `dind` (docker-in-docker) container and adds the additional functionality to retrieve the certificates needed for the docker engine to communicate with the Tinkerbell repository **before** it starts the docker engine.
+The `hook-docker` container builds upon the upstream `dind` (docker-in-docker) container and adds the additional functionality to retrieve the certificates needed for the docker engine to communicate with the Tinkerbell repository **before** it starts the docker engine.
-The docker engine will be exposed through the `/var/run/docker.sock` that will use a bind mount so that the container `bootkit` can access it.
+The docker engine will be exposed through the `/var/run/docker.sock` that will use a bind mount so that the container `hook-bootkit` can access it.

-### bootkit
+### hook-bootkit

-The `bootkit` container will parse the `/proc/cmdline` and the metadata service in order to retrieve the specific configuration for tink-worker to be started for the current/correct machine.
+The `hook-bootkit` container will parse the `/proc/cmdline` and the metadata service in order to retrieve the specific configuration for tink-worker to be started for the current/correct machine.
-It will then speak with the `tink-docker` engine API through the shared `/var/run/docker.sock`, where it will ask the engine to run the `tink-worker:latest` container, which in turn will begin to execute the workflow/actions associated with that machine.
+It will then speak with the `hook-docker` engine API through the shared `/var/run/docker.sock`, where it will ask the engine to run the `tink-worker:latest` container, which in turn will begin to execute the workflow/actions associated with that machine.

 ## How to use hook with Sandbox